isomerpages/moe-yiochukangsec/_our-family/Students/Students Code of Conduct.md

 Students are to wear the prescribed school uniform in school and during all school functions whether inside or outside the school.
 Modification to the uniform is strictly not allowed.<br>

-For the girls, the length of the skirt must be worn no shorter than 2 finger widths above the knee.
-For the boys, the pants should not be shortened beyond students’ ankles.<br><br>
+For the girls, the length of the skirt must be worn no shorter than 2 finger widths above the knee.&nbsp;For the boys, the pants should not be shortened beyond students’ ankles.<br><br>

 <b>PE Attire</b><br>
 Only the school PE T-shirt and shorts are to be worn for PE lessons unless permission has been granted.
 Students must change into their school uniform during the first available break.<br><br>

 <b>Level T-shirt</b><br>
-Students can only wear the Level T-shirt meant for that level.
-This can only be worn on days when there are early school dismissals such as on Chinese New Year’s Eve, Sports Carnival, National Day Celebration and Teacher’s Day Celebration.<br><br>
+Students can only wear the Level T-shirt meant for that level.&nbsp; This can only be worn on days when there are early school dismissals such as on Chinese New Year’s Eve, Sports Carnival, National Day Celebration and Teacher’s Day Celebration.<br><br>

 <b>CCA Attire</b><br>
 Only approved CCA attire or PE attire is allowed for CCAs.<br><br>